 When comparing SmartGit vs SourceTree, the Slant community recommends SmartGit for most people.
-In the question“What are the best Git clients for macOS?”
-SmartGit is ranked 2nd while SourceTree is ranked 5th.
+In the question“What are the best Git clients for Windows?”
+SmartGit is ranked 1st while SourceTree is ranked 7th.
 The most important reason people chose SmartGit is:

 Ranked in these QuestionsQuestion Ranking

 SmartGit can be used free of charge by Open Source developers, teachers and their students, or for hobby, non-paid usage.

 SmartGit has a rather clean and uncluttered user interface.
 All the most useful tools and information are displayed at all times or are otherwise just a couple of clicks away.

 All repositories are displayed in the sidebar and through a tabbed interface you can view various info about a specific repository (files, branches, branch graph, etc).
 The most used git commands like

 The clean and intuitive UI makes SmartGit very easy even for people with no prior experience with Git, even after reading just a bit on how Git works and what the main commands are.

 SmartGit's log viewer displays the full commit history in a clean UI.
 This can be filtered to only show commits matching a certain criterion (e.g. branch).

 GitFlow provides a consistent development process by defining a strict branching model that is great for managing large projects.
 SmartGit allows for setting up and integrating into repos that follow this model.

 When the changes affect only a few characters in a line of code, the embedded difference viewers in the majority of competitors (such as SourceTree) show the whole line as removed and re-added.
 SmartGit highlights the characters that have been removed / added, so they are easier to read.